 On-site programs and services

-The safety of everyone on-site is our top priority and our teams are working together to limit the number of people at the hospital at a time and taking additional precautions including screening, disinfecting and masking as noted below.
+The safety of everyone on-site is our top priority and our teams are working together to limit the number of people at the hospital at a time and taking additional precautions including screening, disinfecting and masking as noted above.

 If multiple on-site appointments are needed for a client, we are making efforts to align appointment date and times to reduce the number of times they need to come to the hospital.